annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/structure/gallery.md

     ![](<images/gallery-image-9.png>)

-1. Drag a list or static content into the Gallery widget.
+1. Drag a [List Record](<../../../../../ref/lang/auto/Class.List Records Widget.md>) or static content into the Gallery widget.

     ![](<images/gallery-image-1.png>)

-1. On the **Properties** tab, set the number of items for the desktop, tablet, and phone.
+1. On the **Properties** tab, you can set the number of items to display on each row for different device types.

     ![](<images/gallery-image-6.png>)